arvidkahl/CoffeeScript.kdlecture/README.md

   - as a note to users: until we have an approval process, treat every `.kdlecture` as potentially intrusive code.
 Please check the manifest.json file carefully!
 - `files` : An array of files that belong to the lecture, e.g. `["lecture01.coffee"]`
   - for now, the first file will be shown.
 Further features are w.i.p.
-- `codeHint`: This is a badly named text for the solution for the assignment.
-Use `markdown` here at your leisure.
-- `codeHintText`: This text should give the user a clue how to solve the assignment.
-Use `markdown` here.
-- `taskText`: The text containing instructions for finishing the assignment for this particular lecture.
-Again, `markdown` is supported.
-- `lectureText`: The actual text of the lecture.
-Any explaining should be done here. `markdown` is supported.